 Zelda: Tears of the Kingdom Ganon’s horse

 Like Epona, you can get Ganon’s gigantic steed if you had it in Breath of the Wild.
 However, reports say that it spawns naturally in Tears of the Kingdom amongst other horses on the beaches east of Hateno Village.
-We can’t confirm this just yet, but good luck horse hunting!
+We haven’t found it just yet, but good luck horse hunting!

 Turning your old Breath of the Wild mares into Zelda: Tears of the Kingdom horses is super simple – which is quite the relief, as we’re pretty attached to the horsey pals we got in BotW.
 As long as you have a Breath of the Wild save file on the same Nintendo Switch user account that you’re playing TotK on, all you need to do is head to a stable for the first time and speak to whoever is working the desk.
 They explain the ins and outs of the stable to you and then note that you have previously caught horses available.
 Choose to bring them over, and there you have it – your full roster of horses, ready to use.